printf

 Input

-Additional arguments (an output list with variable quantities and types).
-Depending on the fmt string, the function may require a series of additional arguments.
-Each argument contains a value to be inserted and replaces each % tag specified in the fmt parameter.
+Additional parameters (a parameter list with variable quantities and types).
+Depending on the fmt string, the function may require a series of additional parameters.
+Each parameter contains a value to be inserted and replaces each % tag specified in the fmt parameter.
 The number of parameters must be the same as the number of % tags.

 Returns